REVERSAL POINT

 Now we will briefly overview the frameworks of debt cycle by three economists: Hyman Minsky, Irving Fisher, and Richard Koo.

-When the systemic bubble comes to an end and asset prices start declining, deleveraging pressures are inflicted on borrowers through two dynamics: both stock and flow, or the balance sheet and the profit and loss, respectively.
+When a systemic bubble comes to its end and asset prices start declining, it switches the mode of the system from a leveraging paradigm to a deleveraging paradigm.
+Deleveraging pressures are inflicted on borrowers through two dynamics: both stock and flow, or the balance sheet and the income flow (profit and loss), respectively.

 In stock dynamics, the borrower’s balance sheet is impaired in nominal terms in the following manner.
 On the liabilities side, the nominal value of legacy debt, which has accumulated during the leveraging process, would remain fixed, while on the assets side, the collateral value would start declining.
 This reduces the net asset—or equity—of the borrower.
-Borrowers are compelled to protect themselves from declining nominal net asset value or are forced by lenders to liquidate their collaterals to repay existing debts.
+Borrowers are compelled to protect themselves from declining nominal net asset value or are rather forced by lenders to liquidate their collaterals to repay existing debts.
 This leads to fire sales of collateral assets, and further depresses the collateral price.
+Further deterioration in their balance sheets inflicts further pressure on debtors to unwind legacy debt.
+This triggers a vicious cycle of debt liquidation and asset deflation.

-In a deleveraging economy, with dire job prospects and with collapsed or even negative net worth of net borrowers, consumers cut down spending.
-Declines in both consumption and business activities paralyze the money multiplier (Koo, 2011) and the velocity of money (Fisher, 1933), both of which measure the core driver of the private sector’s money creation: the former measures the impact of the monetary base on money supply; the latter, the impact of money supply on GDP.
-With the money multiplier incapacitated, an increase in the monetary base is an ineffective means of expanding money supply, and ends up failing to stimulate the economy.
+In a deleveraging economy, job prospects becomes dire, thus, consumers cut down spending.
+In addition, the net worth of net borrowers get compressed or even become negative.
+Declines in both consumption and compression in businesses' net worth paralyze the money multiplier (Koo, 2011) and the velocity of money (Fisher, 1933), both of which measure the core driver of the private sector’s credit money creation: the former measures the transmission efficiency of the monetary base into money supply; the latter, the impact of money supply on GDP.
+With the money multiplier incapacitated, an increase in monetary base is an ineffective means of expanding money supply, and ends up failing to stimulate the economy.
 The consequence is a protracted period of high unemployment, economic distress, and deflationary pressure.
 This mechanism is stylized by Richard Koo as “balance sheet recession.”
 (Koo, 2011)

 In addition, declines in commodity prices transformed the structure of some resource sectors from oligopoly to a more competitive regime.
 This exacerbated the price decline in those resource sectors: higher collusion prices collapsed as competition for market share intensified.